Q. What are the meal plan choices for students living in the residence halls?

 Q. What arrangements can be made if a student is sick and cannot come to the dining center?

 A. If you are ill and cannot leave your room for a meal, you may obtain a sick tray meal as follows:

-Q. Can I share my meal plan (Residential or Commuter)?
+Q. Can I share my meal plan (residential or commuter)?

 A. No, all meal plans are non-transferrable, meaning that the meal plan may only be used by the purchaser, or the student the meal plan was purchased for.
-Do not transfer your WMU Bronco ID card to another person or allow your card to be in another’s possession.
+Do not transfer your WMU Bronco ID card to another person or allow your card to be in another person's possession.
 If your card is transferred to another person, with or without your consent, it will be kept by the dining service checker or cashier and a $25 fine will be charged to the legal cardholder.
 The legal cardholder, and the person using a Bronco ID card that does not belong to them, may be processed in accordance to the WMU Student Code.
 If your card is lost or stolen, call WMU Dining Services immediately at (269) 387-4844.

 Q. If I am interested in employment with WMU Dining Services, where should I apply?

-A. You can find a dining student application online.
+A. You can find a student dining application online.
 Please type your responses, print, and turn in to the dining unit you are interested in applying to.
 A separate application must be filled out for each dining unit you apply to.
 Please visit the Dining Services employment website for more information.